Riding in Lesotho

 The Lesotho Loti is the local currency and it is pegged at a one-to-one ratio against the South African Rand.
 Credit and debit cards are widely accepted in lodges and ATMs are commonplace in the bigger settlements.
 Daily essentials, such as food, drink and fuel are very cheap if you are earning in a major currency.

 The Kingdom of Lesotho is, on average, the highest coutry in the world.
 Of its 30,355 square kilometres the lowest point is 1400m above sea level, with 80 per cent of the country at 1800m or above.
 Lesotho, an independent sovereign state, is completely surrounded by South Africa.

 Cities & demographics

-Being set at such a height, the Lesotho climate is cool compared to surrounding south Africa.
+Being set at such a height, the Lesotho climate is cool compared to surrounding South Africa.
 In the lower reaches around Maseru, temperatures can top 30ºC in summer, down to -5ºC in the depths of winter.
 In the highlands temperatures can vary between around 26ºC in summer and can get down to -15ºC in wintertime.
 Snow is possible year-round on the highest peaks and mornings and evenings are usually cool.

 Lesotho has a temperate climate with well-marked seasons.
 Summer is the rainy season; 85 per cent of rainfall occurs from October to April, especially in the mountains.
 Snow occurs in the highlands from May to September.
 The hottest period is from January to February.
-Lesotho is a land of clear blue skies and more than 300 days of sunshine a year.
+Lesotho is usually a land of clear blue skies and more than 300 days of sunshine per year.

 Due to only 10 per cent of the land being suitable for agriculture, Lesotho relies on imports from South Africa for much of its food.